 In its earliest stages the strongest influence on a “movement” is likely to be the charismatic leader who personally symbolizes its values.
-At some point intellectuals play a leadership role by contributing to the developing ideology of the movement, be it corporate strategy or game planning.
-And if a movement endures and grows for any length of time, administrative leaders arise who are concerned with the practical matters of organization and strategy.
+At some point intellectuals play a leadership role by contributing to the developing ideology of the movement, be it corporate strategy or game planning. ples likem USC that produce well-rounded leaders, that evolve and grow to become administrative leaders who are concerned with the practical matters of organization and strategy.
 When considering supervisory leadership, many are concerned with ways in which the exercise of authority could be made compatible with democratic ideology.
 (Bernard M. Bass) Would the “employee-centred”, otherwise known as “transformational”, supervisor, who showed concern for the welfare of his workers, be more highly regarded by the workers than the “production-centred”, otherwise known as “transactional”, supervisor, who focused all his attention on getting out the product?
 (Bernard M. Bass, Robbins & Langton) Would the employee-centred or transformational supervisor also get more production out of his department than the production-centred or transactional supervisor?
 In other words, were consistent relations to be found among supervisory style, worker satisfaction, and productivity?
 The answer is no. Although there is no guarantee that one way of supervisory style is better than the other, the correlation between their success in dealing with performance and productivity issues lies on their proper facilitation during the different course of challenges put on the table.
 That is, an effective leader must be charismatic, while demonstrating proper judgement of which supervisory style to follow for different circumstances that arise with every new challenge.
 The truth is, leadership takes on many different roles, however, not too many who act as leaders succeed as leaders.
 When one takes on the initiative of a leadership role or is assigned to manage as one, he or she should consider their followers, those of whom need leadership.
 (Bernard M. Bass) Once a leader realizes the circumstances under which they must lead, that is, the followers and what is required of them along with what they are capable of, he or she must choose to facilitate their supervisory style through transactional or transformational delivery.
 However, in order to effectively deliver those supervisory styles a leader must learn to incorporate an empowering strategy in his or her character so that they portray themselves as a charismatic leader.
 (Patricia Sellers, Robbins & Langton) Through the remaining paragraphs the circumstances under which a leader must lead will be used to illustrate how those circumstances can facilitate the proper choice of a supervisory style, along with the need for a certain character development, where the leader is respected for his or her reputation and charismatic nature.
 The ultimate purpose will be defined once the notion that a good charismatic leader is similar to that of a hero, where he or she imparts a significant difference or change that has an eternal beneficial influence on the performance and progress of that entity, like Jack Welch had done with General Electric and Michael Jordan had done with the Chicago Bulls.

 Not every leader has similar followers and not every leader has similar leadership styles, however, in order to choose this leadership style a leader must consider whom he or she is leading.
 Obviously, when leading a sports team a different leadership style will be facilitated than when leading a team of front-line workers.
 The reason for this required difference in leadership style is developed along the notion of what is required of those followers, what they are capable of and their power when it comes to influencing the performance and progress of the entity they are part of.
 Lets consider the front-line workers of a manufacturing organization.
 Most of these workers are simple-minded individuals with a more or less simple goal in mind, that is, to provide a physical service in order to be compensated with a salary.
 Their jobs are physically demanding and require their focus on what is required of them.
 In fact, these workers do not tend to look for enlightening experiences within their working environment, simply because, they do not usually have the time and cannot be bothered to challenge themselves mentally as well as physically.
 More importantly the success of the organization largely depends on the front-line workers’ ability to perform adequately and consistently not innovatively and creatively, which is left for the higher management positions.
 (Chris Argyris, Bernard M. Bass) Thus, if one was required to lead a group of these front-line workers he or she may benefit more from a transactional supervisory style.
 Where the leader must simply clarify what is required from each of these front-line workers and motivate them to follow the set established goal of adequate performance and consistency, while providing a means for reward on the basis of their ability to follow this goal.
 (Bernard M. Bass, Robbins & Langton) For these workers, do not necessary need an individualized consideration with an intellectually stimulating experience in order to increase the attainment of their established goal, as seen with transformational leadership, simply because the circumstances do not require a transformational supervisory style when dealing with these types of followers, front-line workers.
 (Robbins & Langton) Although the front-line workers’ contribution to the organization is crucial and can be argued as the foundation holding up the performance of that entity, the fact of that matter is, they can be easily replaced and at a much quicker rate than those who work at higher positions such as managers.
 (Jon R. Katzenbach & Jason A. Santamaria) Thus, it would not make much sense for a front-line leader to invest in a transformational supervisory style, when the performance and progress of that organization cannot be enhanced much further than at the optimal working level of those front-line workers, which can simply be achieved through transactional leadership.